Spectrality of product-form self-similar measures and tiles: Introduction

-This representation places $D$ within a class of product-form digit sets.
-For convenience, in what follows, we use symbol $D_n$ to denote the consecutive digit set $\{0,1,\cdots,n-1\}$ for $n\in\mathbb{N}^*$, where $\mathbb{N}^*$ means the set of positive integers.
-In this setting, Liu et al. \cite{Liu-Peng-Wu_2019} considered the spectrality of the measures $\mu_{\rho,D}$ generated by $\rho^{-1}=N^{q}$ and the product-form digit set
+Here, the symbol $\oplus$ denotes the direct sum, meaning that each element in $D$ has a unique representation.
+This representation places $D$ within a broader family of digit sets characterized by a direct sum structure.
+For convenience, in what follows, we use the symbol $D_n$ to denote the consecutive digit set $\{0,1,\dots,n-1\}$ for any positive integer $n \in \mathbb{N}^*$.
+Under this setting, Liu et al. \cite{Liu-Peng-Wu_2019} investigated the spectrality of self-similar measures $\mu_{\rho,D}$ generated by $\rho^{-1}=N^{q}$ and the specific direct sum structure digit set $ D=D_N\oplus N^{p}D_N, $ where $q,p \ge 1$ and $N \ge 2$ are integers.

-where integers $q,p\ge1$ and $N\ge2$.
 They proved that $\mu_{\rho,D}$ is a spectral measure if and only if $q$ does not divide $p$.
-Wu \cite{Wu2024} studied the spectrality of a class of self-similar measures generated by the alternating contractive ratios IFSs $\{ \phi_d(x)=(-\rho)^d(x+d)\}_{d\in D_{2N}}$.
-A key observation in the proof of ~\cite[Proposition~4.2]{Wu2024} is that the spectrality of the self-similar measure for the digit set $D_{2N}$ reduces to that of $\mu_{\rho,D}$ defined by \eqref{1.1}, where $0<\rho<1$ and

-In other words, the spectrality problem for such self-similar measures reduces to the case of measures associated with product-form digit sets.
-It is also worth noting that An and Lai \cite{An2023} introduced a more general class of product-form digit sets constructed from finitely many Hadamard triples, and proved that the associated product-form self-similar measures are spectral.

-Motivated by the existed results related to product-form digit set, in this paper, we consider a class of self-similar measures generated by product-form like digit set, which encompass both Example~\ref{examp1.2} and the digit sets presented in \eqref{eq1.2}.
-Specifically, we consider digit sets of the form